 Megan defends employers before state and federal courts and administrative agencies in all types of individual employee and class action labor and employment litigation, including discrimination, harassment, wrongful and retaliatory discharges and wage and hour issues.
 She also provides practical advice and training to employers on various employee-related issues, including FMLA and ADA compliance; effective discipline and discharge; conducting harassment and workplace investigations; reviewing employment contracts; and policy and handbook development and administration.

-A coffee and craft beer connoisseur and an indie music enthusiast accurately describe Megan.
-It’s not surprising what motivated her to move to Portland, only what took her so long to get here.
 When she’s not in the office, you’re likely to find her at a coffee shop or a local restaurant discussing the recent album release of the next band to play at one of Portland’s many music venues.

 - Second Minimum Wage Increase for Oregon Employees Went Into Effect 1st of July - Bullard Alert, July 2017

 - Increased Salary Level Test for the Fair Labor Standards Act to Take Effect December 1, 2016 - Bullard Alert, November 2016

 - July 1 Marks the First Minimum Wage Increase for Oregon Employees - Bullard Alert, June 2016

 - Case Law Update - Bullard Law Annual Briefing, October 2018

 - Managing Intermittent Family, Sick and ADA Leave - Bullard Law Workshop, September 2018

 - Young Lawyers Section: Employment Law: Washington Tips and Traps for the Oregon Attorney - Multnomah Bar Association, February 2018

 - Employment Law Update – Multnomah Bar Association - February 2017